Key Takeaways:

 While not a mandatory requirement, including the phrase “All Rights Reserved” in a copyright statement can provide an additional layer of protection.

-This statement is commonly found in copyright notices, serving as a clear indication that intellectual property is protected and cannot be used without proper authorization.
+This statement is commonly found in copyright notices, serving as a clear indication that intellectual property is protected and cannot be used without proper authorisation.

 Dominos